diyjac/AIND-P1/README.md

 ![naked-twins5](./images/naked-twins-5.png)

 Thus, this series of cascading eliminations and solution finding based on the constraints of the problem space is the application of **Contraint Propagation**.
-The code that implements the **naked-twins** technique is located in [solution.py](./solution.py).
+The code that implements the **naked-twins** technique is located in [solution.py](./solution.py) starting at line 25.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?